digitalservicebund/frontend-challenge/README.md

 ## Submitting your solution

-Please submit your solution at least 2-3 days before your technical interview.
-You have two options:
+You have two options for submitting your solution:

 1. Hosted repository (preferred)